 Cash Box Magazine gives The Progressive Blues Experiment a warm review in its March 29, 1969, issue

 It's mid-summer 1968 in Austin, Texas, and it's already hot as the blazes.
 And then Johnny Winter crashes the local music scene with his electrifying brand of southern blues.
 Suddenly Austin is blistering hot.
 At 24, Johnny already is a seasoned veteran of the southern roadhouse, honky tonk, dance hall, and dive circuit and soon will be on his way to major auditoriums, like the Fillmore East in New York, where he'll perform in January '69.
 Based out of Houston, Johnny and band tour from an old black hearse, making an indelible impression wherever they perform – three white guys playing traditionally black music with a vengeance.
-The band – Johnny on guitars, mouth harp, and vocals; Uncle John "Red" Turner on drums; Tommy Shannon on bass – storms Austin's hottest music venue, Vulcan Gas CompanyThe Vulcan is Austin's first successful hippie music hall, opening in 1967 in an old warehouse at 316 Congress Avenue and closing in 1970. on Congress Avenue, with a series of shows that leave the audience of hippies and hip college students stunned and screaming for more.
+The band – Johnny on guitars, mouth harp, and vocals; Uncle John "Red" Turner on drums; Tommy Shannon on bass – storms Austin's hottest music venue, Vulcan Gas CompanyThe Vulcan is Austin's first successful hippie music hall, opening in 1967 in an old warehouse at 316 Congress Avenue and closing in 1970., with a series of shows that leave the audience of hippies and hip college students stunned and screaming for more.
 They've never seen or heard anything quite like Winter before.

 From Lester Bangs' liner notes for the 1973 United Artists Records reissue of The Progressive Blues Experiment under the title Johnny Winter, Austin, Texas